-Yesterday’s blast in Manhattan’s Flatiron District in the area of 21st Street and Fifth Avenue reminded many of us of the blasts in 1989 and 2007, particularly those involved in litigating those matters.
+There have been Steam Pipe Explosions in Manhattan’s Flatiron District in the area of 21st Street and Fifth Avenue as well as blasts in 1989 and 2007.

 There was another steam pipe explosion on July 18, 2007 near Grand Central Terminal, killing one person and injuring numerous people.

-The injury law firm of Jaroslawicz & Jaros PLLC was lead counsel to the building owner and approximately thirty tenants damaged by the 1989 explosion, and to several individuals, including other lawyers in the 2007 explosion.
+The personal injury law firm of Jaroslawicz & Jaros PLLC was lead counsel to the building owner and approximately thirty tenants damaged by the 1989 explosion, and to several individuals in the 2007 explosion.

-In the 1989 explosion, many of the residents in the Gramercy Park area were displaced from August until at least Thanksgiving, some until months later.
+In the 1989 explosion, many of the residents in the Gramercy Park area were displaced from their homes from August until at least Thanksgiving, and some until months later.
 While the matter was in the media and being watched over by the media, Con Edison provided an allowance to displaced persons for a hotel room or to rent a reasonable apartment, as well as emergency personal expenses for food, clothing, toiletries, etc., without the need for a lawsuit.
-Hopefully, they will do the same in this tragedy.